arashnm80/arashnm80.github.io/handbook/action.md

 ### Fight

+### rest
+doing nothing is inaction but resting to gain energy for later is not.

 ### Action Book
 Only write and take note of titles and key points.
 The main contents should be written as my actions in real life.